HaxeFoundation/code-cookbook/assets/content/cookbook/Snippets/using-filesystem.md

 ### Write content to a file

-This example writes an object `person` to a Json file:
+This example writes an object `person` to a json file:
 ```
 var user = {name:"Mark", age:31};
 var content:String = haxe.Json.stringify(user);